 It also outlines how affiliates can and can’t promote your online courses, and shares commission conditions, like when affiliates are eligible to earn a commission, and how long tracking cookies last after someone clicks an affiliate link.

 Train your affiliates on key aspects of promoting your online courses, including what they can and can’t say about your brand.
 It helps if you let them take a more recent course for free, regardless of their familiarity with your courses.
 Taking a recent course ensures they are best equipped to promote your courses authentically.

 It’s also important to regularly update affiliates on any changes to your course or affiliate program.
-Give them creative assets to help with their content, including banners, images, and videos, to showcase your courses in a more attractive way.
-Use a streaming video recorder to assist you in generating videos or clips concerning your course upgrades and changes
+Give them creative assets to help with their content marketing, including banners, images, videos and templates, to showcase your courses in a more attractive way.
+Use a streaming video recorder to assist you in generating videos or clips concerning your course upgrades and changes.